Genivia/RE-flex/doc/index.md

 This option defines the `NAME` of the user-defined scanner class that should be derived from the generated base `Lexer` class.
 Use this option when defining your own scanner class named `NAME`.
-You can declare a custom lexer class in the first section of the lexer specification.
+You can declare your custom lexer class in the first section of the lexer specification.
 Because the custom lexer class is user-defined, <b>`reflex`</b> generates the implementation of the `lex()` scanner function for this specified class.

 #### `−−yyclass=NAME`